Admission to the bar in the United States: Educational requirement

-Most jurisdictions require that candidates earn a Juris Doctor degree from an approved law school, usually meaning a school accredited by the American Bar Association (ABA).
-Exceptions include Alabama, California, Connecticut, Massachusetts, West Virginia, and Tennessee, which allow individuals to take the bar exam upon graduation from law schools approved by state bodies but not accredited by the ABA.
-The state of New York makes special provision for persons educated to degree-level in common law from overseas, with most LLB degree holders being qualified to take the bar exam and, upon passing, be admitted to the bar.
-In California, certain law schools "registered" with the Committee of Bar Examiners of the State Bar of California (CBE) are authorized to grant Juris Doctor degrees although they are not accredited by the ABA or CBE.
-Students at these schools must take and pass the First-Year Law Students' Examination (commonly referred to as the "Baby Bar") administered by the CBE, and may continue their studies to obtain their J.D. degree upon passage of this exam.
+Most jurisdictions require that candidates earn a Juris Doctor degree from an approved law school, usually a school accredited by the American Bar Association (ABA).
+Exceptions include Alabama, California, Connecticut, Massachusetts, West Virginia, and Tennessee, which allow individuals who have not graduated from state-approved law schools to take the bar exam.
+The state of New York makes special provision for persons educated in the common law overseas, with most LLB degree holders being qualified to take the bar exam and be admitted to the bar.
+In California, the Committee of Bar Examiners (CBE) of the State Bar of California allows graduates of certain "registered" law schools to take the California Bar Examination, although those schools are not accredited by the ABA or the CBE.
+However, students at such law schools must take and pass the First-Year Law Students' Examination (commonly referred to as the "baby bar") administered by the CBE, and may continue their studies upon passage of this exam.

-A few jurisdictions (California, Maine, New York, Vermont, Virginia, Washington, and West Virginia) allow applicants to study under a judge or practicing attorney for an extended period of time rather than attending law school.
+Four jurisdictions, namely California, Vermont, Virginia and Washington, allow applicants to study under a judge or practicing attorney for an extended period of time rather than attending any law school.
 This method is known as "reading law" or "reading the law".
-New York allows applicants who are reading the law, but only if they have at least one year of law school study.
-Maine allows students with two years of law school to serve an apprenticeship in lieu of completing their third year.
+New York requires bar applicants who have "read law" to also have at least one year of law school study.
+Maine allows students with two years of law school to serve an apprenticeship in lieu of their third year.
 New Hampshire's only law school has an alternative licensing program that allows students who have completed certain curricula and a separate exam to bypass the regular bar examination.
 Until the late 19th century, reading the law was common and law schools were rare.
-For example, Abraham Lincoln did not attend law school, and did not even read with anyone else, stating in his autobiography that he "studied with nobody".
+For example, Abraham Lincoln did not attend law school, and did not even read with anyone else.

-The American legal system is unusual in that it has no formal apprenticeship or clinical training requirements prior to admission to the bar, with a few exceptions.
-Delaware requires that candidates for admission to the bar serve five months in a clerkship with a lawyer in the state.
+Unlike some other jurisdictions, the American legal system, generally, has no formal apprenticeship or clinical training requirements for bar admission, with a few exceptions.
+Delaware requires that applicants serve five months in a clerkship with a lawyer in the state.
 Vermont had a similar requirement but eliminated it in 2016.
-Washington requires, since 2005, that applicants must complete a minimum of four hours of approved pre-admission education.
+Washington requires, since 2005, that applicants complete a minimum of four hours of approved pre-admission education.
 Some law schools have tried to rectify this lack of experience by requiring supervised "Public Service Requirements" of all graduates.
 States that encourage law students to undergo clinical training or perform public service in the form of pro bono representation may allow students to appear and practice in limited court settings under the supervision of an admitted attorney.